Created: 02/26/2015 11:52 AM WNYT.com

 WASHINGTON (AP) — Average long-term U.S. mortgage rates have edged up for a third straight week while remaining near their historically low levels reached in May 2013.

-Mortgage company Freddie Mac said Thursday that the nationwide average for a 30-year mortgage rose to 3.93 percent this week from 3.89 percent last week.
-It is now at its lowest level since June 2013.
+Mortgage company Freddie Mac says the nationwide average for a 30-year mortgage rose to 3.80 percent from 3.76 percent last week.

-The average for a 15-year mortgage, a popular choice for people who are refinancing, increased to 3.20 percent this week from 3.10 percent last week.
+The rate for the 15-year loan, a popular choice for people who are refinancing, ticked up to 3.07 percent from 3.05 percent last week.

 A year ago, the average 30-year mortgage stood at 4.37 percent and the 15-year mortgage at 3.39 percent.
 Mortgage rates have remained low even though the Federal Reserve in October ended its monthly bond purchases, which were meant to hold down long-term rates.

 (Copyright 2015 by The Associated Press.
 All Rights Reserved.)